What Are Emotions?

 As you can see from these examples, there are physical body cues that accompany each emotion.
 They can overlap and some emotions may feel very similar to one another.
 It is also worth mentioning that there can be multiple prompting events.
 For example, after smiling at the person at the espresso bar, maybe he or she gives you his or her number.
 That can be a new prompting event.

 Once you get the hang of identifying the emotions you’re feeling on a regular basis, you can start looking at “secondary emotions.”
 Most typically these are emotions such as shame, guilt, and embarrassment.
-Secondary emotions are the result of feeling an emotion about your emotion, such as feeling guilt about being disappointed.
+Secondary emotions are the result of feeling an emotion about your emotion, such as feeling guilty about being disappointed.

 How Do I Know What Emotion I’m Experiencing?